Tokay gecko

 The tokay gecko (Gekko gecko) is a nocturnal arboreal gecko in the genus Gekko, the true geckos.
 It is native to Asia and some Pacific Islands.

 Etymology

-The word tokay comes from hearing the sound made by males of this species.
-The common and scientific names, as well as the family name Gekkonidae and the generic term gecko come from this species too, from ge'kok in Javanese from tokek in Malay.
+The word "tokay" is an onomatopoeia of the sound made by males of this species.
+The common and scientific names, as well as the family name Gekkonidae and the generic term "gecko" come from this species, too, from ge'kok in Javanese, corresponding to tokek in Malay.